mosen/profiledocs/source/payloads/fv2.rst

 FileVault 2
 ===========

-In macOS 10.9, you can use FileVault 2 to perform full XTS-AES 128 encryption on the contents of a volume.
+You can use FileVault 2 to perform full XTS-AES 128 encryption on the contents of a volume.
 Removal of the FileVault payload does not disable FileVault.

 A personal recovery user will normally be created unless the UseRecoveryKey key value is false.